shiftcommerce/node-exercise/README.md

 3. Split orders into fulfillments and cancellations

    Of the remaining orders, we need to either create a fulfillment, or cancel the order in the Shift OMS.
 If all order line items in an order have a `QUANTITY` of 0 (zero) cancel the order in Shift's OMS, otherwise fulfil the order.

-4. We'll go on to fulfil or cancel these orders using the Shift OMS API during the in-person pairing session.